gjagtap2/FinalProjectDS5100/README.md

 This package contains three classes - Die, Game, Analyzer - that work in tandem to generate various outcomes

 ## Installing

-To install this package, clone this git repository on your local machine by running the following command:
+To install this package, you need to have python installed on your machine.
+Start by cloning this git repository on your local machine by running the following command:

 ``` python
 git clone https://github.com/gjagtap2/FinalProjectDS5100.git